Breach (2020 film): Plot

-In 2242 A.D., Earth is suffering an extinction level event, and 300,000 survivors are selected to board a spaceship called the Ark that will take them to a new colony called New Earth.
-Noah stows away on the Ark impersonating a junior janitor while his girlfriend Hayley, who is pregnant with his child is put into stasis as a passenger.
+In 2242 A.D., Earth is suffering an extinction level event, and 300,000 survivors are selected to travel aboard the Ark to a new colony, New Earth.
+Noah stows away as a junior janitor while his pregnant girlfriend Hayley is placed in stasis.
+Noah is mentored by veteran janitor Clay, who he initially suspects of building a bomb, but Clay reveals he is brewing moonshine.